Modified Atmosphere Packaging

 How are Gas Sensors used within Modified Atmosphere Packaging?

 Gas sensors are an essential piece of equipment needed in order to accurately monitor and determine the concentrations of the different gases when producing the optimal blend.
-The gas sensors used for MAP need to be capable of real-time gas monitoring and analysis.
+The gas sensors used for modified atmosphere packaging need to be capable of real-time gas monitoring and analysis.

 The Guardian and Gascard series of gas sensors from Edinburgh Sensors Guardian and GasCard series of real-time gas monitors excels, developed using nearly 30 years of expertise in gas sensor technologies.
 Both devices offer highly-accurate, high quality online gas sensing capabilities for the detection of CO2, well suited for many MAP requirements.

-If you are interested in MAP, please follow the links bellow to read our blog articles about Gas Sensors for the Development of Modified Atmospheric Packaging.
+If you are interested in modified atmosphere packaging, please follow the links bellow to read our articles about Gas Sensors for the Development of Modified Atmospheric Packaging.

 - Creating Gaseous Micro Environments for Packaged Produce to Maintain the Quality of Fresh Fruits and Vegetables.